benhallouk/syntactic-library/README.md

 ### Want to help?
 ----
 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
-Read up on our guidelines for [contributing][contributing] and then check out one of our issues in the [hotlist](https://github.com/benhallouk/syntactic-library/labels/hotlist)
+Read up on our guidelines for [contributing][contributing] and then check out the issues we have in [our backlog](https://github.com/benhallouk/syntactic-library/issues?q=is%3Aissue+is%3Aopen+sort%3Acreated-asc)

 ### License
 ----